60 Days Dubai Visa — Single Entry Visit Visa 2026

 • At least 2 blank pages in the passport for immigration stamps

-• Scanned colour copy of passport bio-data page (the photo page)
+• Scanned colour copy of the passport bio-data page

 • Scanned copy of the last page of your passport

-• Recent colour passport photograph with a plain white background — face fully visible, no glasses, no shadows, taken within the last 6 months
+• Recent colour passport photo, plain white background, face fully visible, no glasses, no shadows, taken within the last 6 months

 Additional requirements by nationality: